ftrotter/ZZermelo/documentation/Card.README.md

 ### Installation

 This package requires the ZZermelo package.
-You will nedd to follow the [zermelo installation instructions](https://github.com/Care Set/ZZermelo) on how to configure your app to use zermelo.
+You will nedd to follow the [zzermelo installation instructions](https://github.com/Care Set/ZZermelo) on how to configure your app to use zzermelo.

 After that is complete, use composer to install, and artisan to configure the Card Report

 ```
-composer require careset/zermelobladecard
+composer require careset/zzermelobladecard
 ```

 Then use artisan to configure it

 ```
-php artisan install:zermelobladecard
+php artisan install:zzermelobladecard
 ```

 This may ask you to confirm the replacement of some assets... you can safely choose to replace or not replace, it makes little difference.